Operation Eland: Aftermath

 ZANLA and Amnesty International claimed that the base was a refugee camp, and that the assault was the worst atrocity of the war.
-The head of the Selous Scouts showed that captured ZANLA documents revealed that the people killed in the raid were either trained guerrillas or were undergoing guerrilla instruction and training.
+The head of the Selous Scouts claimed that captured ZANLA documents revealed that the people killed in the raid were either trained guerrillas or were undergoing guerrilla instruction and training.
 They claimed that 1,028 people were killed.
-The leader of the assault, Rob Warraker, was killed in action in Malvérnia on January 1977, while Morrison Nyathi was later captured and executed by ZANLA guerrillas in 1979 for treason.
+The leader of the assault, Rob Warraker, was killed in action in Malvérnia in January 1977, while Morrison Nyathi was later captured and executed by ZANLA guerrillas in 1979 for treason.

 A 1994 Amnesty International publication described the operation as a massacre and stated that the camp at Nyadzonya housed refugees, and that a soldier who participated in the raid later stated: "We were told that Nyadzonia was a camp containing several thousand unarmed refugees who could be recruited to join the guerrillas.
 It would be easier if we went in and wiped them out while they were unarmed and before they were trained rather than waiting for the possibility of them being trained and sent back armed into Rhodesia".
 According to Amnesty International, nearly 1,000 people were killed and the operation was "a gross human rights violation and a war crime".

 Operation Eland led to an important breach between the Rhodesian and South African governments.
 The South African Prime Minister John Vorster had warned his Rhodesian counterpart Ian Smith against expanding the conflict.
 Vorster had not been notified about Operation Eland, and reacted by withdrawing the military support that his government was providing to Rhodesia covertly through Operation Polo.
 This led to the loss of half the Rhodesian Air Force's helicopter pilots as well as maintenance personnel and liaison officers.
 Vorster also reduced the supply of oil and munitions to Rhodesia and his foreign minister announced that South Africa would now support a transition to black majority rule in Rhodesia.
 In response to this pressure, Smith announced on 24 September 1976 that he now agreed to the principle of majority rule, but did not define what he meant by this.